Tahuamanu-Orthon

 About Tahuamanu-Orthon

 Tahuamanu-Orthon is a departmental natural heritage area in the Pando Department of northern Bolivia, named after the Tahuamanu and Orthon Rivers that drain its rainforest interior into the greater Madre de Dios–Beni river system.
-Located in the southwestern Amazon basin, the area protects extensive tracts of lowland tropical rainforest, riverine wetlands, and Brazil nut forests that form part of one of the world's most biodiverse and still largely intact rainforest regions.
-It contributes to Bolivia's northern Amazonian conservation network and shares ecological connections with protected areas in neighboring Peru and Brazil, reinforcing a trinational conservation corridor within the Madre de Dios-Acre-Pando region.
+Established on 5 September 2024 by Departmental Law No. 031/2024, the area covers 308,471 hectares (3,084 km²) of the southwestern Amazon basin.
+[1] It protects extensive tracts of lowland tropical rainforest, riverine wetlands, and Brazil nut forests that form part of one of the world's most biodiverse and still largely intact rainforest regions.
+The area spans practically the entire Pando Department from west to east along the Tahuamanu and Orthon river corridors, which connect with five municipal protected areas forming a conservation corridor.
+[2] It shares ecological connections with protected areas in neighboring Peru and Brazil, reinforcing a trinational conservation corridor within the Madre de Dios–Acre–Pando region.

 Wildlife Ecosystems

-The area supports classic Amazonian wildlife including jaguar, puma, ocelot, giant otter, giant anteater, lowland tapir, peccaries, brocket deer, and several primate species such as spider monkey, howler monkey, and capuchin.
+The area supports classic Amazonian wildlife including jaguar, puma, ocelot, giant otter (Pteronura brasiliensis), giant anteater, lowland tapir, peccaries, brocket deer, and several primate species such as spider monkey, howler monkey, and capuchin.
+[1] The area contains 19 vulnerable Amazonian species and two endangered species: the giant Amazonian river otter and the South American river turtle (Podocnemis expansa).
 Birdlife is exceptionally rich, with harpy eagles, scarlet macaws, blue-and-yellow macaws, toucans, curassows, and extensive antbird and tanager communities.
 Pink and gray river dolphins inhabit the Tahuamanu and Orthon Rivers, along with black caimans, capybaras, and yellow-spotted river turtles.
 Fish diversity is remarkable, with pacú, surubí, catfish, and piranha species among the dozens recorded.
-Amphibian and reptile communities include poison frogs, tree frogs, anacondas, and bushmasters.
 The region functions as key habitat for wide-ranging species that depend on large blocks of forest.

 Flora Ecosystems